KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L13) Production Upgrade Script.md

                 CookieManager.CookiesPerSecond += Boost;

                 // Increase the Count by 1
-                Count += 1
+                Count += 1;
             }
         }
     }

 ## Great!
 Now we need the Button to use the Purchase function when we click on it

-1) Select the Click Upgrade Object in the **Hierarchy**
+1) Select the Production Upgrade Object in the **Hierarchy**

 2) Look for the Button Component in the **Inspector**

 3) Click the **+** button under the **On Click() Event Box**

-4) Click and Drag the Click Upgrade Object from the Hierarchy into the Object Field
+4) Click and Drag the Production Upgrade Object from the Hierarchy into the Object Field

 5) Click on the Drop-Down labeled "No Function"